aseldawy/CS167/Labs/Lab3/CS167-Lab3.md

 8. Confirm that all datanodes can see the same HDFS contents.

 ### VI.
 Run Your Program with HDFS (20 minutes)
-1. Upload your runnable JAR file from Section III to your virtual machine, using this command:
+1. Upload your runnable JAR file generated in Section III to your virtual machine, using this command:
    ```shell
    scp -J [UCRNetID]@bolt.cs.ucr.edu [PATH_TO_COMPILED_JAR_FILE] cs167@class-###.cs.ucr.edu:~
    ```
    Note: class-### is the hostname of your virtual machine.
-2. Download the file and save as `AREAWATER_[UCRNetID].csv` and decompress it using this:
+2. Download the file in your virtual machine and save as `AREAWATER_[UCRNetID].csv` and decompress it using this:
    ```shell
    wget http://bdlab.cs.ucr.edu/classes/AREAWATER.csv.bz2 -O AREAWATER_[UCRNetID].csv.bz2
    bzip2 -dk AREAWATER_[UCRNetID].csv.bz2